renerocksai/dockercr/README.md

 Set up a docker container registry using just SSH and docker.
 No TLS, no CA, no https, no PA or other crap required.

-## Pushing the docker images to production - like a boss
+If you only want to quickly push stuff to 1 production host, see [the next section](#pushing-docker-images-to-production-like-a-boss).

+If you want to host a docker registry on its own dedicated host, skip the next section and go straight [to the next section](#setting-up-an-ssh-secured-docker-container-registry-on-a-dedicated-host).

-Free ghcr.io might be too limiting for us as there is a 10GB download limit per month for downloads from outside of GH actions -- which is exactly what we do when pulling from the prod machine.
-If we make rapid changes to all our 3 images of ca. 1 GB each -- we might run into a limit when we need it the least.
-If, for some reason, we wanted to share our 9GB `flutter-nvim-stable` containing-everything-one-might-ever-need container, we would be out of luck with ghcr.io after just a single pull.
+Free ghcr.io might be too limiting for some of us as there is a 10GB download limit per month for downloads from outside of GH actions.

 GitHub personal access tokens and stuff can be a pain.
 TLS certificates and CAs for a self-hosted registry - we don't even bother with.
 We already have SSH for